gautham-cse/uploading-files-to-a-decentralized-network-on-IPFS-protocol-using-Web3.Storage/README.md

 ```

 > npm install
-<p>Get your sharable files and be sure to place them in the same working folder before uploading them to the decentralized network called IPFS(InterPlantery File System). </p>
+<p>Get your sharable files and be sure to place them in the same working folder before uploading them to the decentralized network called IPFS(InterPlanetary File System). </p>

 ```
 node put-file.js --token=<YOUR_TOKEN> ~/fileName1 ~/fileName2 ~/fileNameN